 - After a public hearing is held, the Board of Trustees, by resolution, legally adopts the final budget no later than December 31. - Once adopted, the budget can be amended by subsequent Board action.
 Reductions in appropriations can be approved by the Board upon recommendation of the fiscal officer; however, increases in appropriations at the overall fund level require a public hearing prior to amending the budget.
 In accordance with Utah State law and with Board policy, administration may make interim adjustments from one appropriation (at the program, function, or object level) to another within any given fund without seeking the immediate approval of the Board.
 The Board approves these changes later in the year. - The total budgeted expenditures of a given fund may not exceed the expected revenues for the fiscal year plus the fund balance.
-Control of the budget is exercised at the overall fund level. - Interim adjustments in estimated revenue and appropriations during the year ended December 31, 2010 are included in the final budget approved by the Board, as presented in the financial statements. - Expenditures may not legally exceed budgeted appropriations at the departmental level; SLVLESA's single purpose is to provide funding for law enforcement services for the unincorporated areas of Salt Lake County.
+Control of the budget is exercised at the overall fund level. - Interim adjustments in estimated revenue and appropriations during the year ended December 31, 2011 are included in the final budget approved by the Board, as presented in the financial statements. - Expenditures may not legally exceed budgeted appropriations at the activity or departmental level; SLVLESA's single purpose is to provide funding for law enforcement services for the unincorporated areas of Salt Lake County.

-Accounts Receivable - Accounts receivable consists of amounts due to SLVLESA for public safety fees assessed for 2010.
-SLVLESA considers most if not all amounts due to be fully collectible and has not established an allowance for doubtful accounts at December 31, 2010.
-Fees received in advance for 2011 are reported as deferred revenue.
+Accounts Receivable - Accounts receivable consists of amounts due to SLVLESA for public safety fees assessed for 2010 and 2011, respectively.
+SLVLESA has established an allowance for doubtful accounts of \$366,631 at December 31, 2011.